M-Brond/LBB/README.md

 3. Add your content using Markdown formatting
 4. Commit and push to GitHub

-The post will automatically appear on the website.
+The post will automatically appear on the website..